ryco117/distort-server/docs/README.md

 	        - `accountName`: string; the account of the signing peer
 	        - `plaintext`: string; the text to verify was signed by the specified peer
-	        - `signature`: string; the signature to verify
+	        - `signature`: string; the signature to verify *Note: prepending a plaintext with `create-account://` will allow for creation of an account named by the rest of the plaintext*
 	    - Return: server-message object; message `true` if the signature is verified, `false` otherwise
 <a name="social-media"></a>
 * **/social-media**